pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 call $add_and_double    ;; pops 4 & 5 off stack & pushes 18 onto stack
 ```

-Like instructions, functions also cannot exist on their own and must be part of a module.
+Like instructions, functions also cannot exist on their own and must be inside a module.
 A module is the fundamental unit of code in WebAssembly.
 Modules can define functions, memory segments, imports, and exports.
 Things that can be imported and exported include functions and memory segments.
 Here's a wasm32 module that defines a single function:

 ```wat
 (module